 Born in Ohio in 1966, Stephen J. Sosebee graduated from Kent State University in 1988 and subsequently took a job as a journalist in the West Bank for the Washington Report on Middle East Affairs.
 A convert to Islam, Sosebee founded the Palestine Children’s Relief Fund in 1991 and has been its president and CEO ever since.
 He consistently depicts Israel as a nation guilty of egregious human-rights violations against the Palestinian people, who, by his reckoning, fervently desire peaceful coexistence with the Jewish state but have been forced to engage in “armed struggle” as a last-resort measure of self-defense.
 Sosebee further contends that America’s government, media, and citizenry are routinely manipulated by a duplicitous and influential “Zionist lobby.”
 He has articulated his anti-Israel message as a lecturer at the Zayed International Centre for Coordination and Follow-up, and as a speaker at numerous universities and political “solidarity meetings.”

-In March 1991, Sosebee described Gaza as a territory that had been decimated by a torrent of Israeli abuses.
+In a March 1991 piece in the Washington Report on Middle East Affairs (WRMEA), Sosebee described Gaza as a territory that had been decimated by a torrent of Israeli abuses.
 “This generation’s [Palestinian] grandparents lost their homes and land in Palestine,” he said.
 “Their fathers who openly resisted became humiliated laborers under occupation, most of them at one time or another injured, imprisoned, deported or martyred.”
 Moreover, Sosebee accused Israel of perpetrating “gas” attacks, “night raids,” “beatings,” unwarranted “deportations,” and “massacres” against the Palestinian people.
 Rationalizing Palestinian suicide bombings and terror attacks as understandable reactions to Israeli transgressions, he stated: “The [Palestinian] youths know there is no justice, so they plan their own revenge.”

 On March 17, 2001 at the University of Michigan, Sosebee spoke on behalf of PCRF at a “Conference on Palestine.”
 This gathering was co-sponsored by the Council on American-Islamic Relations (CAIR), the Global Relief Foundation, the International Action Center, the Islamic Association for Palestine, and others.
 Also speaking at the event was Ibrahim Hooper, CAIR’s national communications director.
 The conference began with the screening of a video entitled “The New Uprising,” a reference to the recently launched Second Palestinian Intifada against Israel.